Hits Radio Staffordshire & Cheshire: Programming

 Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 News

 Hits Radio Staffordshire and Cheshire broadcasts local news bulletins on the hour from 6am-7pm on weekdays and between 7am-1pm at weekends, with headlines on the half hour during breakfast and drivetime on weekdays.
-The local bulletins are simulcast on Greatest Hits Radio Midlands in Staffordshire and Cheshire.
+The local bulletins are created by a Staffordshire and Cheshire news team.
+There is a roving reporter on-the-ground who sources and delivers reports from across the patch, predominately in heartland areas like Stoke-on-Trent, Stafford and Crewe.

 National bulletins from Sky News Radio in London are broadcast on the hour at all other times.